Meendum Kokila: Production

 The film was originally directed by Mahendran with Sridevi, Kamal Haasan and Bollywood actress Rekha—in her Tamil cinema debut—playing the lead roles.
 Rekha was the original choice for the role of Kamini, and scenes featuring her were shot till 3000 feet.
-Initially Mahendran opted out of the film after a song sequence was shot.
-Later as the film progressed Rekha pulled out citing no reason.
+Mahendran opted out of the film after a song sequence was shot.
+Later, as the film progressed, Rekha pulled out, citing no reason.
 It was Haasan who requested G. N. Rangarajan to take over the film as director.
 Rekha's father Gemini Ganesan claimed he told her not to play "second fiddle" to Sridevi.
 Rekha was replaced by Deepa.
 Haasan's character in the film twitches his eye, for which he took inspiration from Krishnamachari Srikkanth.
+After the film was screen for the Central Board of Film Certification, Rangarajan feared it would be given an A (adults only) certificate, but to his relief it was given U (unrestricted) without any cuts.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Radha Radha Nee" is based on the Shuddha Saveri raga whereas "Chinnan Chiru Vayathil" is based on the Abheri raga.
+The song "Radha Radha Nee" is set in the raga Shuddha Saveri whereas "Chinnan Chiru Vayathil" is set in Abheri.
 For the dubbed Telugu version Chilipi Mogudu, lyrics were written by Rajasri and Aarudra.